First Triathlon Race

 KidzTri3 prepares athlete race packets for each individual registered athlete that contains their race bib number, bike frame number, a timing chip and ankle strap for the chip, commemorative race shirt, and other “freebees” or “Swag”.
 KidzTri3 requires that all athletes pick up their packet the day before the race – there is no packet pickup on race day for any KidzTri3 event.

-Most races are in the summer months and start very early to take advantage of cooler weather.
-Start time for most races are between 6am and 7am.
+Most races are in the summer months and start very early in the day to take advantage of cooler weather.
+Start time for most races are between 5am and 7am.
 The day starts with body marking (an athlete’s race number will be written in marker on both arms and their age written on the calf) and setting up the athlete’s transition area.
 These activities usually start an hour and a half to two hours before the race start time.

 When an athlete arrives at the race venue, they should go to the entrance of Transition with all their race gear.
 There they will see body marking volunteers immediately outside the entrance to Transition to mark their arms and calf with their race information.
 This happens before they enter transition.